Teacher Resources and Workshops

 WETshop

-During WETshop, teachers will learn about and experience:
+During WETshop, participants will learn about and experience:

-• Visits to coastal restoration and oil spill impact sites
+- Visits to oyster hatchery/farm and coastal restoration sites

-Participating teachers will receive a Wonders of Wetlands teacher guidebook and numerous classroom resources and have the opportunity to network with wetland scientists.
-They will also earn 55 professional contact hours after completing this workshop.
-There is a stipend available for participating teachers for both the summer workshop and implementation of the stewardship project during the following academic year.
+Participating educators will receive a Wonders of Wetlands teacher guidebook and numerous classroom resources and have the opportunity to network with wetland scientists.
+They will also accrue over 50 professional contact hours upon workshop completion.
+A stipend is available for participants for the summer workshop and implementation of the stewardship project during the following academic year.

 Next WETshop